frederikpietzko/wasm/README.md

   .
 ```

-You can now run this image with podman.
-Note that I configured `crun` with wasm support.
-This does not work out of the box.
-If you are interested in how to do that look at the builder in `lab/Dockerfile`.
+You can now run this image with podman if you have crun support with wasmedge configured.
+This does not work in this lab setup but it would look like this:

 ```sh
 podman run --rm --annotation module.wasm.image/variant=compat-smart wasm_http_server